 Protective Cover For Fire Pits

-In addition to a snuffer cover, you would also be wise to purchase a protective cover to prevent having your fire pit damaged by inclement weather.
-This type of cover is made of weather-proof canvas, nylon, plastic or vinyl that will protect your fire pit from damage caused by precipitation and wind-blown debris.
+In addition to a snuffer cover, you would also be wise to purchase a protective cover to prevent having your outdoor fire pit damaged by inclement weather.
+This type of cover is made of weather-proof canvas, nylon, plastic or vinyl that will protect even your wood-burning fire pit from damage caused by precipitation and wind-blown debris.

 While you might think it would be OK to just toss a tarp over your fire pit in the winter time, the fact is you need to invest in a high-quality cover to thoroughly protect your investment.
 Good covers are very durable, function well and look good for many years.